ipfabric/docs/docs/IP_Fabric_GUI/inventory.md

 ---
-description: The inventory provides a list overview of sites, devices, modules, interfaces, and users discovered within the network.
+description: The inventory provides an overview list of sites, devices, modules, interfaces, and users discovered within the network.
 ---

 # Inventory

 ## Overview

-The inventory provides a list overview of sites, devices, modules, interfaces and users discovered within the network.
+The inventory provides an overview list of sites, devices, modules, interfaces, and users discovered within the network.

 ## Sites

-The site inventory provides an overview of discovered sites, the number of devices and users present at the site.
+The site inventory provides an overview of discovered sites, the number of devices and users present at each site.
 It enables the generation of site-specific reports and diagrams.
 Sites are automatically calculated based on the administrative domain boundaries, such as carrier networks and other unmanaged infrastructure.
-A single, unmanaged `traceroute` hop is not considered a site boundary, so unmanaged infrastructure is reconstructed from the probes.
+A single unmanaged `traceroute` hop is not considered a site boundary; therefore, unmanaged infrastructure is reconstructed from the probes.
 The specific method of site boundary calculation can be changed in the settings.

 An unknown site is either a collection of isolated devices or when a device